- Why do first impressions matter for interviews?

-For example: “My name is Larry, and after two years working as a construction worker, I’m ready for a new challenge and I’m ready to put my currently untapped problem solving skills to use as a customer service rep. I’m excited to learn more about your product and help customers have the best possible experience.”
+For example: “My name is Larry, and after two years working as a construction worker, I’m ready for a new challenge, and I’m keen to put my currently untapped problem-solving skills to use as a customer service rep. I’m excited to learn more about your product and help customers have the best possible experience.”

-Prepare and rehearse your pitch, so you’re ready to deliver it naturally and give a good impression.
+When you prepare and rehearse your pitch, you'll be ready to deliver it naturally and give a good first impression.

-This can be tricky, since it’s easy to get carried away.
-You should prepare beforehand by listing out your existing interests or hobbies and finding links between those interests and the position you’re applying for.
+The interviewer may want to know about your interests outside of work.
+You can prepare beforehand by listing your existing interests or hobbies and finding links between those interests and the position you’re applying for.

 For example, do you play an instrument?
-The concentration, dedication, and ability to continually learn and improve are all great skills that you gain from playing an instrument that could be useful in a position that requires focus and constant adaptation.
+Concentration, dedication, and the ability to continually learn and improve are all great skills that you gain from playing an instrument that could be useful in a position that requires focus and constant adaptation.

-Make sure to get more than enough rest the night before your interview.
+Make sure you get enough rest the night before your interview.

 If you live with other people, let them know this interview is important to you and that you need a good night’s sleep to prepare yourself.